 “So in everything, do to others what you would have them do to you, for this sums up the Law and the Prophets.”

 Instead of being mean to others and trying to justify it, we should put ourselves in their shoes and imagine what we would feel if the roles were reversed.
-That way, we can practice our faith easier and more faithfully.
+Then, we can more easily and faithfully practice our faith.

 In Summary

-It is good to know verses in the Gospel because they are direct accounts of Jesus’ days here on earth.
-Still, it is also good to peek behind those verses and look at who wrote these books, which they wrote them for, and their situation in those days to understand the context of these verses and understand the Word of God better.
-We can learn so much about Jesus, the Son of David, through Matthew’s eyes.
+It is good to know verses in the Gospel because they are direct accounts of Jesus’ days on earth.
+Still, it is also good to peek behind those verses and look at who wrote these books, who they wrote them for, and their situation in those days to better understand the context and the Word of God.
+We can learn much about Jesus, the Son of David, through Matthew’s eyes.

 Faith-Filled Content Delivered To Your Inbox